quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Encoder

 An encoder compresses a header list by emitting either an indexed or a literal representation for each header field in the list.
-Index references to the static table and literals do not require any dynamic state and never risk head-of-line blocking.
+References to the static table and literal representations do not require any dynamic state and never risk head-of-line blocking.
 References to the dynamic table risk head-of-line blocking if the encoder has not received an acknowledgement indicating the entry is available at the decoder.

+An encoder MAY insert any entry in the dynamic table it chooses; it is not limited to header fields it is compressing.

 QPACK preserves the ordering of header fields within each header list.
 An encoder MUST emit header field representations in the order they appear in the